The 25 Best Bollywood Movies on Netflix Right Now

 Related to Bollywood Movies on Netflix – The 20 best Indian Movies of 2019

-Prateek Vats experience as a documentary filmmaker shows in his unflustered narrative & choice of framing that helps realise the internal turmoil of Anjani as well as his incessant struggle to conform.
+Prateek Vats experience as a documentary filmmaker shows in his unflustered narrative & choice of framing that helps realize the internal turmoil of Anjani as well as his incessant struggle to conform.
 The sound designing and direction of photography of the film are exceptionally good but what stands out is Shardul Bhardwaj’s uninitiated but powerful performance as a young man reluctant to give up a head full of dreams.
-Eeb Aallay Ooo! is an underrated gem of Indian movies from the last decade.
+Eeb Aallay Ooo! is an underrated gem of Indian movies from the last decade,and perhaps one of the best Bollywood movies of 2019 streaming on Netflix.

 Dibakar Banerjee’s second outing, after Khosla Ka Ghosla (2006), Oye Lucky, Lucky Oye, established that he was not just a one-film wonder.
 Though the movie was not a top grosser at that time, the viewers loved it.
 More so, it also won the National Film Award for Best Popular Film.